-This information pertains to material in the Booth Family Center for Special Collections and the Woodstock Theological Library, and the Bioethics Research Library (subsequently referred to collectively as Special Collections).
+This information pertains to material in the Booth Family Center for Special Collections, the Woodstock Theological Library, and the Bioethics Research Library (subsequently referred to collectively as Special Collections).
 If you are considering reusing, including publishing, material obtained from Special Collections, please note that the Georgetown University Library does not hold the copyright to most of the materials in its collections.
 In most cases, the Library cannot grant permission for reuse of materials from our archival, manuscript, rare book, art, or other collections.
-You are solely responsible for determining the copyright status of the materials you wish to use, establishing who the copyright owner is, locating the copyright owner, and obtaining permission for your intended use.
+You are solely responsible for determining the copyright status of the materials you wish to use, establishing who the copyright owner is, locating the copyright owner, and obtaining permission for your intended use if needed.

 Certain materials in Special Collections are exceptions to this general rule.

 Georgetown University Owns Rights.
 For selected materials in Special Collections, Georgetown University owns the copyright in the work or has a license from the copyright owner to grant permission to researchers for publication.
 In these cases, we may be able to assist you with obtaining permission.
 Permission requests are evaluated on a case-by-case basis, and there may be donor or other restrictions, even if Georgetown University holds rights to the requested materials.